8 Low-Key Signs You Had A Rough Childhood & It's Still Affecting You Today

 Advertisement

-7. They are perfectionists or obsessed with achievements
+7. You're a perfectionist or are obsessed with achievements

-Most people expect people who have rough childhoods to be underachieving people, and in many cases, this is true.
+Most expect people who have rough childhoods to be underachieving and, in many cases, this is true.
 However, there is another side to a rough childhood that many people forget.

 Advertisement

-That’s why I never understood why people deride people who are begging for attention or call them "attention whores."
+That's why it's surprising when people deride those who are begging for attention.
 If someone keeps asking for people to notice them, chances are that something went terribly wrong with them.

-Ossiana Tepfenhart is a writer whose work has been featured in Yahoo, BRIDES, Your Daily Dish, Newtheory Magazine, and others.
+Ossiana Tepfenhart is a writer based out of Red Bank, New Jersey whose work has been featured in Yahoo, BRIDES, Your Daily Dish, New Theory Magazine, and others.